community-led-design/kit/src/collections/resources/documenting-and-collecting-co-design-outcomes.md

 ---
 title: Documenting and Collecting Co-design Outcomes
+description: ''
+permalink: ''
 metaImage: /assets/media/documenting-outcomes-2.jpg
-metaImageAlt: >-
-  Photo of a desktop covered with sticky notes filled with text, hand-drawn wireframes made of construction paper, pipe cleaners, scissors and tape.
+metaImageAlt: Photo of a desktop covered with sticky notes filled with text, hand-drawn wireframes made of construction paper, pipe cleaners, scissors and tape.
 type: Activity
 buildingBlock: Ideas and outcomes
 ---

 ## What

 During co-design, it's easy to get swept up in the energy of the moment and forget to document and collect everything that your co-designers make.
 Having a clear and realistic plan for documenting your outcomes, whether it be through note-taking, photos, video, or audio, is crucial.